Modeling scale-up of particle coating by atomic layer deposition: Model

 \subsubsection{Continuous process with plug flow precursor transport}

-The final model considers the case of a continuous process in which the precursor is injected in an upstream position and flows downstream over a fluidized bed of particles moving in the same direction [Figure \ref{fig1}(D)].
-In this case, both the fractional surface coverage and the precursor concentration depend on the axial position.
+The final case considered in this work comprises a continuous process in which the precursor is injected in an upstream position and flows downstream over a fluidized bed of particles moving in the same direction [Figure \ref{fig1}(D)].
+In this case, both the fractional surface coverage and the precursor concentration depend on the axial position $z$.
 For the case of a single heterogeneous process:

 which again can be trivially extended to the soft-saturating case: